Symbian9/qmapshack-doc-wiki/DocGisItemsArea.md

 1. View / Edit area - See the full details about the area in a dialog with the option to edit the data.
 2. Delete the area
-3. Change the position data of the area coordinates.
+3. Change thecoordinates of the area.
 See ["Edit items with multiple points (tracks, routes, areas)"](DocGisItemsEditMultiple) for more details.

 ## View / Edit Details